Unforgiven (2006): Storylines

 The event featured seven professional wrestling matches with different wrestlers involved in pre-existing scripted feuds, plots and storylines.
 Wrestlers were portrayed as either villains or fan favorites as they followed a series of tension-building events, which culminated in a wrestling match or series of matches.
 All wrestlers belonged to the Raw brand – a storyline division in which WWE assigned its employees to a different program, the other being SmackDown!.

 The main feud heading into Unforgiven was between Edge and John Cena over the WWE Championship.
 The two were evenly matched, with one victory each.
 Cena defeated Edge by disqualification at Saturday Night's Main Event XXXIII, and Edge had beaten Cena at SummerSlam to retain his championship.
 On the edition of August 21, 2006 of Raw, Lita, Edge's girlfriend, threw Cena's customized belt, which had a spinning center plate of the WWE logo, into the Long Island Sound.
 Afterwards, Edge proclaimed that it was the end of the "Cena era" in his life.
 Edge went on to unveil a new version of the belt, which had a spinning center plate of his "Rated-R Superstar" logo.
 Later in the evening, Edge had a match with the returning Jeff Hardy; however, the match ended in a no-contest after Cena interfered and attacked Edge.
 After the match, the two fought outside the arena, and Cena tossed Edge into the Long Island Sound.
 On the edition of August 28, 2006 of Raw, Edge demanded that Shane McMahon, who was in charge of Raw that night, fire Cena for his actions the week before.
-Cena, however, interrupted and told Edge that if he got another WWE Championship match and lost, he would sign a contract with SmackDown! and leave Edge's life.
+Cena, however, interrupted and told Edge that if he got another WWE Championship match and lost, he would sign a multi-year contract with SmackDown! and leave Edge's life.
 Edge agreed, but on the condition that he decided when, where, and what type of match it would be.
 After Cena defeated Chris Masters later that night, Edge hit Cena with a chair, a ladder, and later put him through a table.
 Following his attack, Edge told Cena that the match was going to be a Tables, Ladders, and Chairs match at Unforgiven in his hometown of Toronto, Ontario.